-Of course, adults will also be able to try different kinds of the Tyskie beer!
+Of course, adults will also be able to try different kinds of Tyskie beer!

-Maybe Silesia Provnice should be called the beer capital of Poland?
+Maybe Silesia Province should be called the beer capital of Poland?

-Go there to take a tour around Brewery and learn about the producing process.
+Go there to take a tour around Brewery and learn about the production process.

 It’s definitely the best place to visit in Slaskie Poland for nature lovers!